jonalxh/FreightWavesChallenge/README.md

 - A map plugin for the user to choose their address.
 - A companies select to change the user company.
 - Improve the table components for better performance.
+- It is possible to reduce a lot of code using `<script setup>``instead of the composition API method, but the Quasar's default method is the second (most verbose) and better for this example.

 ## Install the dependencies